 Grant and Scholarship

-USTA Eastern annually awards several grants for program proposals that help grow the game of tennis in our section.
+USTA Eastern offers a number of different grant programs on an annual basis for program proposals that help grow the game of tennis in our section.
 In order to apply for Eastern grants, applicants must establish a username and password in our online registration system; once the online registration is completed, applicants will be able to view and complete the application.

 USTA Eastern Growing Tennis Together Grant